Pwrteams Begins Operating Under the Nortal Brand

 Pwrteams, Nortal's staff augmentation company, begins operating under the Nortal brand.
 The move brings Pwrteams' expertise into Nortal's unified global offering, giving clients simpler access to a broader range of technology capabilities, engineering expertise and delivery models through one integrated organisation.

-In Bulgaria, the company employs more than 300 people and has been operating on the local market since 2007.
-Nortal acquired Questers in 2023, with the Bulgarian organisation later beginning to operate as Pwrteams.
-Over the years, the company has received multiple employer awards in Bulgaria recognising its workplace culture, employee experience and people practices, including distinctions from the Career Show Awards, Employer of Choice Awards and the b2b Media Employer Branding Awards.
+In Ukraine, the company employs more than 300 people and has been active on the local market since 2008, initially as Skelia.
+Nortal acquired the company in 2022, with the Ukrainian organisation rebranding to Pwrteams later the same year.
+Over the past several years, the company has continued expanding its engineering teams in Ukraine while supporting humanitarian and community initiatives locally.
+In 2025, Pwrteams was also named among Ukraine's top 20 employers.

-"Operating under one unified brand gives our teams in Bulgaria access to a broader range of international clients and projects, while also creating a stronger foundation for the company's long-term stability and growth in Bulgaria.", said Kristina Brankova, Country Manager for Bulgaria at Nortal.
+"Over the years, we have built strong engineering teams, long-term client partnerships, and a resilient local community in Ukraine.
+Becoming fully part of Nortal under one shared brand is an important next step for our organisation, creating new opportunities for our people and supporting our long-term growth in Ukraine," said Sviatoslav Pechurytsia, Country Manager for Nortal Ukraine.

-Pwrteams works with clients across Europe and North America, including companies such as News UK, Funding Circle and TUI, and has more than 750 specialists across Bulgaria, Ukraine, Poland, Serbia, Lithuania, Estonia and Latin America.
+Pwrteams works with clients across Europe and North America, including companies such as TUI, Agidens, and News UK, and has more than 750 specialists across Ukraine, Poland, Bulgaria Serbia, Lithuania, Estonia and Latin America.

-Nortal continues to grow its engineering teams in Bulgaria, with open roles across a range of technology areas and delivery functions available on the company's careers website.
+Nortal continues to grow its engineering teams in Ukraine, with open roles across a range of technology areas and delivery functions available on the company's careers website.

 About Nortal